mirfan899/sppas/Packager/doc/02_interface/23_gui_main.md

-To contact the author, replace the text "Describe what you did here..." by your own comment, question or suggestion and choose how to send the e-mail: with your own default mailer, with gmail (opened in your web browser) or by another e-mail client.
+To contact the author, replace the text "Describe what you did here..." by your own comment, question or suggestion and choose how to send the e-mail: with your own default mailer, with gmail opened in your web browser, or by another e-mail client.
 Then, close the frame by clicking on the "Close" button.